IceShirok/IceShirok.github.io/_posts/2022-02-11-17-eye-of-the-tiger.md

 Cellular respiration can also be done with carbohydrates, fats, and proteins!
 Carbohydrates are derivatives of glucose, so they can be used in respiration after being broken down.
 Fats are also broken down, and their components can be used in different parts of the respiration steps.
 Proteins are a little more complicated, since breaking them down results in the production of ammonia, which is [eventually removed from the body through your pee](https://www.livestrong.com/article/74411-frequent-urination-during-highprotein-diet/).

 *What is ATP used for?* It’s used to drive chemical reactions that require energy.
 Anabolism is the part of metabolism where larger, more complex molecules are built, and requires energy to do so.
-If catabolism is like quickly kicking over a built Lego set into pieces, anabolism is meticulously rebuilding a Lego set into a different model.
+If catabolism is like quickly kicking over a built Lego set into pieces, anabolism is meticulously rebuilding the pile of Legos into a different model arrangement.

 #### Different ways to get energy